cfengine/documentation/reference/promise-types/files.markdown

 ```

 **Notes**:
-A list of regular expressions any of which must match the entire userid
-(see [Anchored vs. unanchored regular
-expressions](#Anchored-vs_002e-unanchored-regular-expressions)).
-Windows
-does not have user ids, only names.
+Windows does not have user ids, only names.

 #### search_groups

+**Description**: List of acceptable group names or ids for the file, or
+regexes to match

+A list of anchored regular expressions, any of which must match the entire group.

 **Type**: `slist`

 **Allowed input range**: (arbitrary string)

-**Description**: List of acceptable group names or ids for the file, or
-regexes to match

 **Example**: